imakshatgoel/RL-in-trading/Week 3/README.md

 After that read chapter 3 from the book: https://web.stanford.edu/class/psych209/Readings/SuttonBartoIPRLBook2ndEd.pdf

-Refer to Grokking textbook provided with this week and complete the assignment in the notebool=k assignment_3.ipynb
+Refer to Grokking textbook provided with this week and complete the assignment in the notebook assignment_3.ipynb

 Apart from that we would also learn how to extract financial data from yahoo finance and interpret it to make meaningful observations finance.ipynb is the file for that, I am not giving any task on that right now I just want you to go through it once and understnad what all these represent